NoahJorCal/Alts/README.md

 <img src="https://user-images.githubusercontent.com/96572489/169368620-0119429d-8488-45b5-b090-b92f7a67556b.png" alt="Alts' workflow" width="500"/>

 ## Instalation ##
+This simulation works with Python3.
 The depedencies needed for this simulation are:
 * configparser
 * matplotlib (only for plotting)